BFA in Dance: Composition Concentration

 - the student’s grade transcripts (attached to the letter)

 - At the end of February, the Composition Committee and the director of the Conservatory of Dance will view the preliminary showing by sophomores of a piece for three to five dancers (3 to 5 minutes), with music recommended by the composition teacher.

 - On the basis of this second showing, the provisional student will be accepted or denied for the composition concentration.

 Composition Concentration Requirements

-Students must meet all general degree requirements as well as conservatory requirements for graduation.
+Students must meet all general degree requirements and conservatory requirements for graduation.
 Students accepted in the composition concentration remain with their original academic advisor and must:

 - complete one summer composition workshop, and audit one semester of another composition teacher’s course; or